Resolved – Pictures on SD Card not Showing on Computer

 1. Use a different card reader

 If you can view photos on your camera, try connecting the SD card to your system via a different card reader.
 If you can access these photos on the system, there is definitely a problem with an earlier card reader.
-If you cannot access it there as well, change your SD card.

-1. Enable hidden files on your memory card
+2. Enable hidden files on your memory card

 At times, files on your memory card can be hidden and hence not visible on your computer.